Weisslu/PWApp/JOSSPaper/paper.md

 # Summary

-The PWApp is a MATLAB software package enabling scientific research involving pulse wave velocity (PWV) estimation from MRI-based 2D or 4D blood flow velocity data.
-A graphical user interface simplifies investigations regarding PWV estimation and enables proper comparison and testing of state-of-the-art and novel methods for MRI flow-data based PWV estimation.
+The PWApp is a MATLAB software package enabling scientific research involving pulse wave velocity (PWV) estimation and splitting of the pulse waves into forward and backwards travelling parts from MRI-based 2D or 4D blood flow velocity data.
+A graphical user interface simplifies investigations regarding PWV estimation and enables proper comparison and testing of state-of-the-art and novel methods.

 # Statement of need

 The PWV is a well-studied parameter in medicine, known to correlate with aging and neuro-degenerative diseases [@Li:2004; @GillerAasli:1994;@RabbenStergiopulosHellevikSmisethSloerdahlUrheimAngelsen:2004; @VulliemozStergiopulosMeuli:2002].
 Due to its potential as a biomarker for early diagnosis of such conditions, accurate measurement of the PWV has garnered significant interest [@DarwichLangevinDarwich:2015; @VossDykeBallonGupta:2019;@TangLeeChuangHuang:2020].
-However, due to its high magnitude, the PWV is currently not directly measurable with MRI techniques [@RingelsteinKahlscheuerNiggemeyerOtis:1990].
-Hence, several methods have been proposed for its calculation, which are based on blood flow data obtained in magnetic resonance imaging (MRI), the transit-time of the pulse wave [@Markl:2010; @FieldenFornwaltJeroschHeroldEisnerStillmanOshinski:2008; @BargiotasMousseauxYuVenkateshBollacheCesareLimaRedheuilKachenoura:2015], a maximum-likelihood estimator [@BjoernfotGarpebringQvarlanderMalmEklundWaahlin:2021], or on inverse problems approaches [@HubmerNeubauerRamlauVoss:2020;@HubmerNeubauerRamlauVoss:2018;@WeissingerHubmerRamlauVoss:2025].
+However, due to its high magnitude, accurate direct measurement of the PWV with MRI poses challenges [@RingelsteinKahlscheuerNiggemeyerOtis:1990].
+Hence, several methods have been proposed for its calculation, which are based on blood flow data obtained in magnetic resonance imaging (MRI): Methods based on the transit-time of the pulse wave [@Markl:2010; @FieldenFornwaltJeroschHeroldEisnerStillmanOshinski:2008; @BargiotasMousseauxYuVenkateshBollacheCesareLimaRedheuilKachenoura:2015], a maximum-likelihood estimator [@BjoernfotGarpebringQvarlanderMalmEklundWaahlin:2021], and an inverse problems approach that includes splitting of the pulse waves [@HubmerNeubauerRamlauVoss:2020;@HubmerNeubauerRamlauVoss:2018;@WeissingerHubmerRamlauVoss:2025].

-The MATLAB-based PWApp enables PWV estimation with all of these types of methods within a uniform environment, which includes the preparation of MRI-based data, selection of involved data-points, and segmentation of the data into flowing and non-flowing parts and data normalization.
+The MATLAB-based PWApp enables PWV estimation with all of these methods within a uniform environment, which includes the preparation of MRI-based data, selection of involved data-points, segmentation of the data into flowing and non-flowing parts, and data normalization.
 Particularly data-point selection is hard to automatize and needs visual inspection, which motivated a GUI for this research application.

-Furthermore, the (pulse-)wave describing the blood flow velocity along an intracranial artery consists of a forward (anterograde) and a backward (retrograde, reflected) part, but measurements of this wave usually consist of a superposition of these components [@VossDykeBallonGupta:2019].
-However, common methods for PWV-estimation usually do not consider the backwards wave, a gap which was closed in [@WeissingerHubmerRamlauVoss:2025].
-An additional motivation for the PWApp is to provide a user-friendly tool which incorporates this method for PWV estimation and pulse wave splitting as well.
+Furthermore, the pulse wave describing the blood flow velocity along an intracranial artery consists of a forward (anterograde) and a backward (retrograde, reflected) part, but measurements of this wave usually consist of a superposition of these components [@VossDykeBallonGupta:2019].
+However, common methods for PWV-estimation usually do not consider the backwards wave, for which a solution was proposed in [@WeissingerHubmerRamlauVoss:2025].
+An additional motivation for the PWApp is to provide a user-friendly tool for pulse wave splitting as well.

 # Description of the App

-The app layout is shown in Figure \autoref{fig:mainlayout}.
+The app layout is shown in \autoref{fig:mainlayout}.
 The main window is separated into two panels:

 - **Options panel (left)**: for input settings, parameters, and actions

 - **Visualization panel (right)**: for displaying outputs, previews, and results

 To perform a complete PWV estimation from raw MRI data, the app follows a structured five-step workflow which has to be completed in order.
 The steps are: